AlanJ97/Weather-Dasboard-API/Instructions for deployment of project.md

         *   Runs `terraform init` to initialize the configuration.
         *   Runs `terraform fmt -check` to ensure code is formatted correctly.
         *   Runs `terraform validate` to check the syntax of the Terraform files.
+        *   Runs `checkov` using the `bridgecrewio/checkov-action@v12` action to perform a security scan of the IaC.